Arham4/ticket-vending-service/README.md

-# Ticket System
+# Ticket Vending Service

-This a ticket vending system that aims to assign seats in a movie theatre according to 3 criterion: Satisfaction, Safety, and Availability.
-This was done as a technical assessment for a company.
+This a ticket vending service that aims to assign seats in a movie theatre according to 3 criterion: Satisfaction, Safety, and Availability.
+This was done as a technical assessment for a company that was wanting to see how I make unit tests.

 ## Assumptions